pawelos231/Arkanoid/README.md

 ## Conclusion

 Arkanoid project aimed at recreating the classic game with added features, customization options, and enhanced gameplay experiences.
 Stay tuned for future updates and additions as the project evolves.
+Game was created without usage of any libraries that would make my job easier in any way, it is bare bones, html, css and typescript, well there is also three js for rendering menu view but i dont count that, beacuse it is only a view and not a game feature

 Feel free to explore, contribute, and have fun with Arkanoid